-5 Tips For Staying Fit And Festive
+5 Tips for Staying Fit During the Festive Season

 December is often a month in which your training & diet will take a backwards step on everyone’s list of priorities.
 On top of our usual fast-paced lives, the addition of more social occasions with friends and Christmas parties means progress can easily stall and more often that not, go backwards.